GE Evolution Series: ES30ACi (2018–2022)

+ES44ACM (2026–present)

+The ES44ACM is a modernized ES44DC that is rebuilt with AC traction and upgraded control systems.
+On August 26th, 2026, Wabtec announced that they will convert 33 Norfolk Southern ES44DC locomotives into ES44ACMs as an expansion of an existing DC-to-AC modernization program for AC44C6M locomotives.
+The first locomotive was delivered in August 2026 and the remainder will be finished through 2027.

 Identifying features

 The Evolution Series locomotives are visually similar to the AC4400CW and GE Dash 9 Series, although small differences are evident.
 The most noticeable difference is the radiator section at the rear of the locomotive is larger to accommodate the GEVO's air-to-air intercoolers.
 As with the AC6000CW, the radiators project beyond the end of the hood.
 On the ES44ACi and ES44DCi models, the radiator extends in the same way as the AC6000CW, protruding out over the rear deck.
 For the other Evolution Series locomotives, the radiator does not protrude completely over the rear deck, but rather sits nearly flush with the rear of the engine hood.
 Unlike previous GE locomotives, the grills under the radiator are at two different angles.
 The increase in radiator size is due to the necessity for greater cooling capacity in the locomotive in order to reduce emissions.
 The other major difference between the Evolution Series and earlier models is the vents below the radiators, which are larger than those on previous GE locomotives.
 Also, all Evolution Series units have air conditioners mounted below the cab on the conductor's side.